Anku5hk/Programmers_guide_to_Python/book.md

 # remove the variables
 del some_instance.my_var # Deleter method called

-# some_var has no setter, delter methods so will raise AttributeError
+# some_var has no setter, deleter methods so will raise AttributeError
 some_instance.some_var = 90 # AttributeError
 del some_instance.some_var # AttributeError
 ```